alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 .. note::

     AltTester Unity SDK does not work by default in release mode.
-If you instrument your game in release mode, AltTester Prefab self removes from the scenes and the socket server does not start.
+If you instrument your app in release mode, AltTester Prefab self removes from the scenes and the socket server does not start.
 Best case practice is to customize your build script to insert AltTester Prefab only in Debug mode.